 The Watermeadow Mystery: The Secret Treasure at Hawton was published by Austin Macauley in June, 2018 and is available from booksellers and in Southwell and Newark libraries.
 The cover (inset)

 is from a painting by Ann Sowerby.
 Copies may be available in the church once lockdown is over; no charge but donations to church funds welcome.This is both an historical and a murder mystery involving King James and the 1948 Australian cricket team

-the main suspects in a nefarious plot.
+amongst others. it will not take readers much effort to identify many of the congreagation, whom it must be stressed have very little part to play in the nefarious plot.
 But whether you will be able to find the clues in the church that will guide you to the

 We are still interested in getting the historical connections accurate.
 The Reverend Francis Clarke, Rector of Hawton Church in 1603, is a key person, as well as a forgotten hero, in the mystery, and if any of his descendants

 can make contact with us it would be helpful.
 We also would like more information about the Reverend Robert Washington, who was Rector of Hawton when the church had to close down temporarily in 1879.
 Other characters in the mystery whose descendants

 may be able to help us include Alderman Henry Webster of Newark, Sir David Murray of Gospertie (King James' financial adviser), and the owners of Hawton Grange in the 17th century.
 This would help the unravelling of a convoluted story, a story